howdyai/botkit/docs/index.md

 ### Write your own storage provider

-If you want to use a database or do somethign else with your data, you can write your own storage module and pass it in.
+If you want to use a database or do something else with your data, you can write your own storage module and pass it in.

 Make sure your module returns an object with all the methods.
-See simple_storage.js for an example of how it is done!
+See [simple_storage.js](../simple_storage.js) for an example of how it is done!

 Then, use it when you create your bot:
 ```